ioccc-src/winner/2014/maffiodo1/README.md

 make
 ```

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed the build for
-this entry: it does not require SDL2 but SDL1 so there were linking errors.
-Thank you Cody!

 ## To run:

 ```sh
 cat mario.level | ./prog 320 200 800 300 128 144 mario.rgba mario8.wav 10343679
 ```

 ## Try: